About the Terrys

-Currently the state’s largest private source of scholarships at a dozen universities, the Terry Foundation has assisted more than 3,200 Texas college students since its inception in 1986.
+Currently the state’s largest private source of scholarships at 13 Texas public universities, the Terry Foundation has assisted more than 3,200 Texas college students since its inception in 1986.
 Howard Terry, who started the Foundation with his wife, Nancy, was so grateful for the financial assistance he received to attend college that he dedicated his time and resources to giving future generations of Texans this same opportunity.

 Today, the Foundation Board oversees a perpetual endowment that provides college scholarships for students who have demonstrated the capacity to become outstanding future leaders and who need financial assistance to achieve their educational goals.

 Howard L. Terry

 Native Texan Howard L. Terry was born in Milam County in 1916.
 He attended the University of Texas at Austin on an athletic scholarship and worked at Procter & Gamble after graduation.
 In 1942, Terry entered the U.S. Navy, serving as a P.T.
 Boat commander in the Pacific during World War II.
 He later returned to Procter & Gamble, from which he was recruited to set up a chain of appliance stores.
 In 1951, Terry went into business for himself in lumber, building, and development, and built several residential subdivisions in Texas and other states.

 Over the following years, Terry founded several businesses, including Business Funds, Marathon Manufacturing, Crutcher Resources, Allied Bancshares, and Farm & Home Savings.
 Beginning in 1979, he became a director and chairman of the executive committee of Penn Central Corp., a position he held until 1986.
 In 1981, he founded the Terry Companies, a multi-state corporation involved in oil and gas exploration and development.